NX10 Mold Wizardry – Part 3

 NOTE: The Workpiece is translucent.
 If yours is not, you may need to turn on this option in your Visualization preferences.

-In the Visualization Preferences dialog box, on the Visual page, select the Translucency checkbox.
+In the Visualization Preferences dialog box, on the Visual page, select the Translucency check box.

 Once that step was completed, Mold Wizard automatically returned the Work Part back to the “top” assembly file.
-And what you should do after completing that step in the process?

 All of these functions are in the Parting Tools group on the Mold Wizard tab.

 But before that, another step is necessary.
 Any planar regions where there aren’t faces of the product part body but where the cavity and core will need to meet face to face will need a separator face.
-These are called Patch surfaces and are easily created on a part like our “double_flipper”.
+These are called Patch surfaces and can be easily created on a part like our “double_flipper”.

 And then there’s a step to Define Cavity and Core.
 This is where Mold Wizard actually splits the Workpiece into two.